 - White - Pure white coat with pink eyes

-Most fully grown Flemish weigh around 14 pounds, but rabbits have been recorded weighing as much as 21 pounds.
+If you want a giant bunny, Flemish rabbits are a great choice.
+Flemish bunnies are big rabbits.
+Most fully grown Flemish rabbits weigh around 14 pounds, but there are records of rabbits weighing as much as 21 pounds.
 Does may weigh just a bit more than bucks.
 Does also have a dewlap, which is a fold of skin under their chins that gives them a double-chin appearance.

-The Flemish Giant is generally a docile breed, and these rabbits make good companions and loving family pets.
+The Flemish Giant is generally a docile breed, and these giant pet rabbits make good companions and loving family pets.
 When kept indoors, they will hop around the house and sit on their owners' laps.
 They can even be trained to use a litter box.
-However, these rabbits can grow nervous if they are handled roughly, and they can inflict serious scratch and bites if they feel the need to struggle.
-So, children should be supervised at all times around them.
+However, these rabbits can grow nervous if handled forcibly and can inflict serious scratches and bites if they feel the need to struggle.
+Always supervise children when handling or playing with rabbits.

 The Correct Way to Hold a Flemish Giant

-The Flemish Giant has short fur.
-It needs only minor weekly grooming to keep the coat in good shape.
-Brush once a week with a slicker brush.
-If the rabbit is molting, brush twice a week.
-The rabbit will shed its coat twice a year in the spring and again in the fall.
+Your rabbit will shed its coat twice a year in the spring and again in the fall.
 The exact time of shedding will vary from animal to animal.
-The tips of the nails should also be trimmed occasionally unless the rabbit gets enough exercise to wear them down naturally.
+You should also trim the tips of their nails occasionally unless the rabbit gets enough exercise to wear them down naturally.

-For the most part, the Flemish Giant is a healthy breed that lives around five years but can live up into the teens.
-According to Furry Critter Network, larger rabbits are prone to sore hocks.
-Sore hocks is a condition caused by standing on wire floors or in unsanitary conditions.
+According to The University of California Agriculture and Natural Resources, larger rabbits are prone to sore hocks due to their giant size and weight.
+Sore hocks, also known as ulcerative pododermatitis, is a condition caused by standing on wire floors or in unsanitary conditions.
 It is common in breeds like the Flemish Giant.

 While Flemish can endure cool temperatures, they don't tolerate temperatures over 90 degrees Fahrenheit very well.
 If they are kept in a cage, they need more room than a smaller breed because of their massive size.
 Even the door of the cage may need to be larger.
 They also tend to eat more than smaller breeds.

 The breed came from England and Belgium in the 1890s to America.
-It wasn't until the early 1900s that the breeds started to be shown at livestock shows.
-In November of 1915, the National Federation of Flemish Giant Rabbit Breeders (NFFGRB) was formed.
+It wasn't until the early 1900s that people started showing the breed at livestock shows.
+In November 1915, the National Federation of Flemish Giant Rabbit Breeders (NFFGRB) was formed.
 When the beginning of ARBA was formed in 1924, NFFGRB became a part of that association.
 In 1929, the club created breed standards.
-Today, the club continues to work toward improving and promoting the breed.
+Today, the NFFGRB continues to work toward improving and promoting the breed.

 Breeding Flemish Giants

-Does of this breed mature between eight and twelve months old or when she reaches approximately 14 pounds, and this is the perfect time for them to have their first litter.
+Does of this breed mature between 8 and 12 months old, or when they reach approximately 14 pounds; this is the perfect time for them to have their first litter.
 After a doe turns a year old, her pelvic bones begin to fuse.
-This makes it more difficult for her to deliver her kits, and a difficulty delivery can mean death for her and her unborn kits.
+This makes it more difficult for her to deliver her kits, and a difficult delivery can mean death for her and her unborn kits.

 The average length of pregnancy is 31 days, and most litters average five to a dozen kits, but some litters are slightly larger.
-Extremely large litters usually mean that some of the kits won't receive as much milk as other.
+Extremely large litters usually mean that some kits won't receive as much milk as the others.
 Kits that fall behind in their growth before they are weaned typically never develop to their full potential.

 Decide If a Flemish Is the Right Rabbit for You

 If you decide that a Flemish Giant might be a good pet for you, the next step is to make appointments to visit a few breeders and get to know some of these rabbits in person.
 Although each breed has certain characteristics, each rabbit within that breed is still an individual with its own personality quirks.
-Take your time before you make a commitment to bring one of these rabbits home to make sure the two of you will be compatible throughout the years to come.
+Take your time before you commit to bringing one of these rabbits home to make sure the two of you will be compatible throughout the years to come.